AdobeDocs/indesign-api-docs/README.md

         ```
     * Here’s a sample code returning a successful execution.
 With data and without any output file.
         ```javascript
-        /*  Creates object to be returned when job is successful.
-Data is written into a json file, which should be created inside working folder.
+        /* Creates an object to be returned when the job is successful.
+Data is written into a JSON file, which should be created inside a working folder.
-            @param data: The data in dictionary (object) format to be returned back.
+            @param data: The data in dictionary (object) format is to be returned.
-            Object should be stringifiedy before returning.
+            The object should be stringified before returning.
          */

          function GetSuccessReturnObj(data) {